 The Local Government Act 1993 (LGA) sets out the methodology by which a council can collect its rate income.
-The Office of Local Government also publishes a Rating and Revenue Manual (see their website www.olg.nsw.gov.au, click on Local Government Publications) that is intended to be a guide for councils and it provides some interesting observations.
+The Department of Planning and Industry (previously the Office of Local Government) also publishes a Rating and Revenue Manual that is intended to be a guide for councils and it provides some interesting observations.